stephane-caron/pymanoid/README.md

-# openravepypy
+# pymanoid

-QP-based inverse kinematics, contact double-description and more for OpenRAVE.

-A wrapper to `openravepy` with some more pythonic constructions.
-The library includes some features useful for humanoid motion planning that are not present in OpenRAVE, such as:
+Python library for humanoid robotics in OpenRAVE.

+**Disclaimer:** this repository is part of my working code (means: "unstable").

+## Features

 - QP-based Inverse Kinematics using [CVXOPT](http://cvxopt.org/index.html)
   (allows for task-based whole-body optimization, does not require IKFast)
-- Contact double-description routines for whole-body multi-contact planning
+- Contact double-description method for whole-body multi-contact planning
-- Jacobians and hessians for the center of mass, zero-tilting moment point, angular momentum, ...
+- Jacobians and hessians for the center of mass, ZMP, angular momentum, ...

-**Disclaimer:** this repository is part of my working code (means: "unstable").

 ## Installation